 The role of AI in cloud computing has been a hot topic of discussion recently.
 While some believe that AI will take over many of the tasks currently performed by humans, others believe that AI will augment human abilities and help humans to become more efficient.
 In cybersecurity AI is heavily implemented in a new field called User and Entity Based Analytics (UEBA), which is focused on identifying threats based not only on the software’s signature but also using deviations from normal behaviour in the target environment.
-In this blog post, we'll explore the evidence for and against the idea that AI will play a significant role in cloud computing.
+In this blog post, we'll explore the evidence for and against the idea that AI in cloud security will play a significant role in cloud computing.

 As cloud services become more commonplace, so too does the need to secure those services from malicious actors.
 And while there are many tools available to help secure cloud environments, one of the most promising is artificial intelligence (AI).